fujiapple852/trippy/README.md

           - markdown: Generate a markdown text table report for N cycles
           - csv:      Generate a SCV report for N cycles
           - json:     Generate a JSON report for N cycles
+          - silent:   Do not generate any tracing output for N cycles

   -p, --protocol <PROTOCOL>
           Tracing protocol [default: icmp]